JoannePeel/Surfs-Up-/README.md

 * To see the complete code, click here: [climate_app.py](https://github.com/JoannePeel/The_Surf_is_Up/blob/master/climate_app.py)

-* I used FLASK to create your routes.
+* I used FLASK to create four routes.

 ### Routes